 Why is automation needed?

 The use of open source nowadays cannot be underestimated.
-The amount of dependencies in a regular sized product can be uncountable, which implies that manual tracking of it becomes close to impossible.
+The number of dependencies in a regular-sized product can be uncountable, which implies that manual tracking of it becomes close to impossible.
 To avoid tedious manual procedures, automation becomes the obvious solution.

 Making security an easy task by using an automated tool can help your developers feel more comfortable and certain, thus improving both security and leaving more time to writing code.

 The market has expanded rapidly in the last 3 years, growing by 20.9%.
 Therefore, SCA solutions are leading the security market with risk management tools.
 So, what does it actually involve?:

 - Alerts on possible vulnerabilities which allow to fix them precisely and quickly

 - Integration within the development process and environment – analyzing and detecting dependencies in the current workflow.